open-traffic-generator/ixia-c/docs/faq.md

 </summary>
 <br>

-Start Ixia-c controller with the `--log-out` option and then use `docker logs` to view the controller log.
+Use `docker logs` to view the controller log.
 </details>

 <details>